What Is a Closed Mortgage?

 Income Stability

 Along with the amount, the stability of your income is vital.
-Lenders need to see a stable and reliable income to be confident in the borrower’s ability to handle long-term payments.
+Lenders need to see stable and reliable income to be confident in your ability to handle long-term payments.
 This typically involves providing proof of employment or a consistent income history.

 Income Verification